-Arzoo Osanloo is Associate Professor in the Department of Law, Societies, and Justice and the Director of the UW’s Middle East Center.
+Arzoo Osanloo is a Professor in the Department of Law, Societies, and Justice and the Director of the UW’s Middle East Center.
 She also holds adjunct appointments in the School of Law and the Departments of Anthropology, Near Eastern Languages and Civilization, Gender, Women’s and Sexuality Studies, and Comparative Religion.
 She earned her Ph.D. in Cultural Anthropology at Stanford University in 2002.
 Prior to that, she practiced law, having received by J.D. from The American University in 1993.

 As a former immigration and asylum/refugee attorney, Professor Osanloo became concerned with the fraught but often neglected relationship between ‘culture’ and ‘rights.’
 As a legal anthropologist, her research and teaching focus on the intersection of law, culture, and politics, including human rights and humanitarianism.
 Her research explores the formations of women’s rights and human rights in cultural contexts and draws on continuing ethnographic fieldwork in Iran.
 Her first project explored the politicization of 'rights talk' and women’s subjectivities in post-revolutionary Iran, and resulted in the book, The Politics of Women’s Rights in Iran (Princeton University Press, 2009).
 Her courses focus on human rights, refugee rights and identity, humanitarianism, post-conflict reconciliation, and women’s rights in Muslim societies.